marloanzarut123/css_website/content/_index.md

 ---
-title: Unveiling the Network of Artists Across Coachella’s Stages Over 25 years
+title: The Evolution of Coachella Artists
 layout: single
 next: data-description
 ---